 Our Leadership Lead Pastor, Will Dulworth Our lead pastor grew up in Jackson, Michigan.
 During his years studying at Olivet Nazarene University he was called to ministry.
 He graduated with a B.A. in Religious Studies in 2012 and a M.A. in Pastoral Ministry in 2015 from Olivet Nazarene University.
 He enjoys reading, walking his dog Scout, fishing, and spending time with family & friends.
 He began his ministry at Battle Creek Hope in June 2013 as associate pastor and was installed as lead pastor in February 2014.
 He was ordained in the Church of the Nazarene at our Michigan District Assembly in July 2016.
+Pastor Will has been married to Amy since 2019, and they are expecting their first child this Fall.

 Our Mission The mission of the Church of the Nazarene is to make Christlike disciples in the nations.
 We are a Great Commission church (Matthew 28:19-20).
 As a global community of faith, we are commissioned to take the Good News of life in Jesus Christ to people everywhere and to spread the message of scriptural holiness (Christlike living) across the lands.
 The Church of the Nazarene bonds together individuals who have made Jesus Christ Lord of their lives, sharing in Christian fellowship and seeking to strengthen each other in faith development through worship, preaching, training, and service to others.
 We strive to express the compassion of Jesus Christ to all persons, along with our personal commitment to Christlike living.
 While the primary motive of the church is to glorify God, we also are called to actively participate in His mission—reconciling the world to himself.
 The statement of mission contains historical essentials of our mission: evangelism, sanctification, discipleship, compassion.
 The essence of holiness is Christlikeness.
 Nazarenes are becoming a sent people—into homes, work places, communities, and villages, as well as other cities and countries.
 Missionaries are now sent from all regions of the world.
 God continues calling ordinary people to do extraordinary things made possible by the person of the Holy Spirit.